 Attorney Jay Blass Cohen and our criminal defense team at Blass Law understand the gravity of these charges and are dedicated to achieving the best possible outcome for your first DWI offense.

 What Is DWI Charge in Texas?

-A DWI in Texas refers to driving while intoxicated, which is operating a motor vehicle while having lost the normal use of your mental or physical faculties, or having a blood alcohol concentration greater than 0.08, per Texas Penal Code § 49.10.
+According to our Montgomery County criminal defense lawyers, a DWI in Texas refers to driving while intoxicated, which is operating a motor vehicle while having lost the normal use of your mental or physical faculties, or having a blood alcohol concentration greater than 0.08, per Texas Penal Code § 49.10.
 In Texas, the legal limit for blood alcohol concentration (BAC) is 0.08%.
 However, a driver can still be arrested if the police officer suspects they do not have “normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug…or any other substance into the body.”

 This means that even if you don’t have alcohol in your system, any signs of impairment can still result in an arrest.
 Even a first offense DWI can have a major impact on your life and career, leaving you with a criminal record.

 For a legal consultation with a first offense lawyer serving Montgomery County, call 713-225-1900

 Texas DWI Penalties Based on Offenses

 In Texas, the legal penalties for a DWI conviction can be quite severe.

 A first offense DWI conviction in Texas is a Class B misdemeanor, as outlined in Texas Penal Code § 12.03.
 If you are convicted, you can be sentenced to up to six months in jail, a $2,000 fine, and suspension of your driver’s license for 90 days to one year.